 You’ll need to check in online at least a couple of days before your cruise to print your boarding documents and luggage tags.
 Don’t leave this until the morning of your cruise, because access to the online portal will shut down when the ship files its passenger manifest.

 Tip: Have a couple of pens in your purse or carry on bag for embarkation day.
-You’ll need to fill out a health questionnaire before you board, and there are never enough pens to go around!
+Some cruise lines still use paper health questionnaires, and there are never enough pens to go around!

 Make reservations before your cruise

 When you’re on vacation, the last thing you want to do is waste your time standing in long lines.
 Same goes with being stuck on a long phone call to the shore excursions desk to make a reservation when you just want to enjoy your cruise.